rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 Other plug-ins that support objects that can be discovered can add object types.
 <br>
 <br>
 Due to the complexities of proper handling of variables, they are included in discovery as sensors (read-only).
 More complex variable handling must be done manually.
-See <a href="#Variables">Variable Options</a> in the <a href="#Tips">Tips</a> section for more information.
+See <a href="#variables">Variable Options</a> in the <a href="#tips">Tips</a> section for more information.
 <br>
 <br>
 You can find out more about how to run Discovery here: